Normalization effects on shallow neural networks and related asymptotic expansions: Proof of Theorem : Convergence of the First Order Fluctuation Process

 By equation \eqref{CLT:eta_evolution} and the fact that $\ip{f,\eta^N_0} = N^{\varphi - \frac{1}{2}} \ip{f, \sqrt{N} \paren{\mu^N_0 - \mu_0}} = O_p(N^{\varphi -\frac{1}{2}})$, we have

 Note that $\gamma > \frac{1}{2}$ implies that $\varphi < 1-\gamma<\frac{1}{2}$ and $1-\gamma - \varphi >0$.
 Since $F(\cdot)$ is continuous and $F(l^N)$ is uniformly bounded, we have

 where $\pi$ is the Dirac measure concentrated on 0.
-Combining everything together, relative compactness implies that every subsequence $\pi^{N_k}$ has a further sub-subsequence $\pi^{N_{k_m}}$ which weakly converges.
-We have shown that the limit point $\pi$ of any convergence subsequence is the Dirac measure concentrated on 0.
+We have shown that the limit point $\pi$ of any convergence subsequence (which exists due to relative compactness) is the Dirac measure concentrated on 0.
 Therefore, by Prokhorov's theorem, $\pi^N$ weakly converges to 0.
 That is, $l^N = \ip{f,\eta^N} \xrightarrow{d} 0$ and thus the limit is in probability.
 This concludes the proof of Proposition \ref{prop::l_t} in case 1: $\varphi < 1-\gamma$. \end{proof}

 The proof of Proposition \ref{prop::l_t} in case 2: $\varphi = 1-\gamma$ is more subtle and is given in different steps below.
 We see that equation \eqref{CLT:eta_evolution} becomes

 where

 As $N$ grows, we can rewrite this equation in terms of Riemann integrals and scaled measure $\mu^N_t$,